smartkwadrat/enhanced-platerecognizer/README.md

 - Supported languages: PL and EN
 - API token required from [platerecognizer.com](https://platerecognizer.com/).
 - You can configure which region's plates to recognize.
-- All entities use Home Assistant naming best practices and should auto-appear after correct configuration.
+- All entities use Home Assistant naming best practices and should auto-appear after correct configuration (input_text and input_select have to be created manually via configuration.yaml)
 - All configuration is done via YAML; no config flow UI.